Delay distributions

 Libraries used

-In this session we will use the nfidd package to load a data set of infection times and access stan models and helper functions, the ggplot2 package for plotting, the dplyr and tidyr packages to wrangle data, the lubridate package to deal with dates, and the posterior packages for investigating the results of the inference conducted with stan.
+In this session we will use the nfidd package to load a data set of infection times and access stan models and helper functions, the ggplot2 package for plotting, the dplyr and tidyr packages to wrangle data, the lubridate package to deal with dates, the posterior and tidybayes packages for investigating the results of the inference conducted with stan.

 library("nfidd")